briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

 subsection and is not used in the operations of a motor carrier, as defined in Ohio R.C.
 4923.01.

-13. _(m)_ “Fatality” means the death of a person as the result of a motor vehicle accident occurring not more than three hundred sixty-five days prior to the date of a death.
+13. _(m)_ "Fatality" means the death of a person as the result of a motor vehicle accident occurring not more than three hundred sixty-five days prior to the date of a death.